A Kid-Friendly Summer Dinner

 There are so many options for this simple meal.
 I aim to make it balanced by including fruits and vegetables for fiber, some sort of protein and some type of healthy fat.
 I also like to include some kid-favorites such as crackers or chips.
 Here are some suggestions for building your snack board.

-Protein: deli meat (rolled up), cubed or shredded chicken (rotisserie works well), beef sticks, cut up protein bars, cheese, yogurt.
+Deli meat, cubed or shredded chicken (rotisserie works well), beef sticks, cut up protein bars, cheese (cubed or string works great), yogurt.

 How do I assemble this snack board?